 Sometimes I wonder if it’s because people expect the church to be the last place they’ll find community.
 And that’s tragic.

 Of the many criticisms that can be levied at the church, lack of community shouldn’t be one.

 Nobody should be able to out-community the local church.

 As your church grows larger, small groups become essential.
-For us at Connexus, everyone has a place in a group…from pre-schoolers right through to seniors.
-No matter how big or awesome the weekends might be (and they can be awesome), small group is where life change happens deepest.
+No matter how big or awesome the weekend services might be (and they can be awesome), small groups are where life change happens deepest.